 If she cast away her fears and doubts, something good may be ahead of them.

 Shondra had never seen anything like this before.
 Nayely had grown to trust her father in this time with him.
-As she cleared her throat, Shondra couldn't help but to allow the recent dread she had of the next possible layer of Damien that he was peeling back.
+As she cleared her throat, Shondra couldn't help but to allow the recent dread she had felt as she waited to see what new Damien would be revealed after shedding his last skin.
 She recognized all of the signs as he slowly but surely began to fall through on the promises he had made to Nayely.
 The job he had detailing cars with his uncle started to sound more and more like a farce for whatever activities he was truly getting himself into.
-Shondra began to doubt the influx of customers needing his assistance at 2 and 3 and 4 o'clock on the morning on any given day.
-She wanted to think of the possibilities ahead of them being a family for once, but it was hard to do so as more and more his all too familiar grip whenever he touched her returned.
+Shondra began to doubt the influx of customers needing his assistance at 2, 3, and 4 o'clock on the morning on any given day.
+She wanted to think of the possibility of them being a family for once, but it was hard to do so as more and more his all too familiar grip whenever he touched her returned.

-That morning she had noticed the change in his posture as he walked through the house with a dip, as if he were waiting for the next moment he would set off into a whirlwind of emotions.
-His once bright eyes dulled whenever he spoke to Nayely and Shondra could barely remember the last time he even looked at Kai.
-When he had assured Nayely that morning that their evening would be filled with a ride out to Miss Taylor's to pick from one of her newly born puppies, Shondra's skin had crawled with the sarcastic tone of his voice.
+That morning she had noticed the change in his posture as he walked through the house with a slow and unateasy dip, surveying all that he could with scrutiny.
+His once bright eyes dulled whenever he spoke to Nayely, while Shondra could barely remember the last time he even looked at Kai.
+When he had assured Nayely that morning that their evening would still be filled with a ride out to Miss Taylor's to pick from one of her newly born puppies, Shondra's skin had crawled at the sound of sarcasm that coated his half ass promise..

 "Listen to me, how about we focus on having a good time at your karate class?"